defano/jmonet/README.md

 Tool            | Description
 ----------------| -------------
 Magnifier       | Zoom in (scale the canvas) at the location clicked; hold `shift` to zoom out or `ctrl` to restore normal zoom.
-Rotate          | Define a selection outline, then use the drag handle to free-rotate the selected graphic around its center.
+Rotate          | Define a selection, then use the drag handle to free-rotate the selected graphic around its center.
-Slant           | Define a selection rectangle, then use the drag handles to apply an affine shear transform to the selected graphic.
+Slant           | Define a selection, then use the drag handles to apply an affine shear transform to the selected graphic.
-Scale           | Define a selection rectangle, then stretch or shrink the selected image by dragging a handle.
+Scale           | Define a selection, then expand or shrink the selected image by dragging a handle.
+Perspective     | Define a selection, then use the drag handles to warp the image onto an isosceles trapezoid, providing the effect of the left or right side of the image appearing nearer or farther from the viewer.
+Projection      | Define a selection, then use the drag handles to project the image onto the geometry of an arbitrary quadrilateral.
+Rubber Sheet    | Similar to the projection transform, but utilizes a "rubber sheet" algorithm that preserves relative position over linearity.

 #### Static transforms

 Selected images can be flipped horizontally, vertically or rotated 90 degrees clockwise or counterclockwise via the Selection or Lasso tools.

-Once a selection has been made, invoke one of the following methods on the SelectionTool object:
+Once a selection has been made, invoke one of the following methods on the `SelectionTool` object:

 ```
 void rotateLeft();